-Employees should self-screen daily prior to coming to work for elevated temperature and/or any of the symptoms associated with COVID-19 which include: fever of 100.4 degrees Fahrenheit or higher, chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, or diarrhea.
-If an employee is experiencing symptoms of COVID-19, the employee should stay home and follow normal call-out procedures.
+Employees are expected to self-screen daily prior to coming to work for elevated temperature and/or any of the symptoms associated with COVID-19 which include: fever of 100.4 degrees Fahrenheit or higher, chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, or diarrhea.
+If an employee is experiencing symptoms of COVID-19, the employee is expected to stay home and follow normal call-out procedures.

-10. Is it okay for an employee to go to their work site on a day off (or to a different work area for non-work reasons) for example, to visit co-workers? (updated 12/29/20)
+7. Is it okay for an employee to go to their work site on a day off (or to a different work area for non-work reasons) for example, to visit co-workers? (updated 7/5/21)